 Our hands, fingers, and wrists are remarkable and complex.
 We rely on them to perform countless routine activities, from combing our hair and cooking dinner to tying our shoes and typing emails.

 Because we use our hands so often — and for so many reasons — they are also prone to pinched nerves, injuries, and other problems.
+If pain, numbness, tingling, or weakness makes it hard to take care of yourself or others, you may need to see a physician specializing in the hand and wrist.

 Hand and Wrist Problems We Treat

-Tower Health orthopedic specialists treat the full range of hand and wrist disorders.
+Our orthopedic specialists treat the full range of hand and wrist disorders.
 These include:

-• Medical conditions.
+- Medical conditions.
 We offer complete care for chronic or inflammatory conditions that can affect the hands and wrists.
 These include arthritis, gout, and Dupuytren’s contracture.

 Expert Care from an Experienced Team

-Our orthopedic physicians and surgeons work closely with other Tower Health providers who treat hand and wrist problems.
+Our orthopedic physicians and surgeons work closely with other providers who treat hand and wrist problems.
 Together we’ll find out what’s causing your pain, weakness, or discomfort and find ways to help you overcome these symptoms.

 Your personalized treatment plan starts with a precise diagnosis.
 Depending on the type and severity of your symptoms, you may need a physical exam, imaging tests, or lab tests (to confirm or rule out medical conditions like arthritis).
 You may also need diagnostic procedures such as electromyography (EMG) or nerve conduction studies.